The Importance of Baptism for Christians

 The original Bible word (in Greek), baptidzo, literally means, "to dip, to plunge, to place into a liquid."
 Just as a cloth placed into a vat of dye is "identified" with the dye, so in baptism a Christian is identified with Jesus Christ.
 You have "clothed yourselves with Christ" (Galatians 3:27).

 Prayerfully consider if God is prompting you to participate in believer's baptism.
-Please contact the church office to schedule an appointment to talk further with a member of the pastoral staff.
+Please contact Lucy Huppert, Office Manager, at firstname.lastname@example.org to schedule an appointment to talk further with a member of the pastoral staff.

 A Note for Parents...